xiawenwen49/TAT-code/README.md

 * python >= 3.7

-* Dependency
-In the requirements.text.
+* Dependencies are in the requirements.text.

 # Usage
 1. Install